Intercity bus service: Pakistan

 Intercity bus transportation has risen dramatically in Pakistan due to the decline of Pakistan Railways and the unaffordable prices of airplanes for the average Pakistani.
 Numerous companies have started operating within the country such as Daewoo Express and Niazi Express, Manthar Bus Service and have gained considerable popularity due to their reliability, security and good service.

+The expansion of motorway network and upgradation of national highways is a major cause of rise in intercity buses as the main mode for traveling between cities.
+Faisal Movers being the largest Intercity bus operator company in Pakistan, with the fleet of 750-850 buses which operate on more than 200 routes across all the country.

-Smaller vans are used for transportation in the mountainous north where narrow and dangerous roads make it impossible for the movement of larger buses.
+Smaller vans and mini buses are used for transportation in the mountainous north where narrow and dangerous roads make it impossible for the movement of larger buses.
+However, new motorways in Northern areas made it possible for companies like Faisal Movers and Daewoo Express to operate executive buses to Northern cities like Gilgit, Hazara and Skardu.

 Taiwan

 Intercity bus services in Taiwan typically drive on Controlled-access highways, so they are commonly referred to as "Highway Coaches" (Chinese name:國道客運).

 Examples include KBus (國光客運), UBus (統聯客運), and HoHsin (和欣客運).

 Turkey

 Turkey has an extensive network of intercity buses.
 Every part of the country is served.
 The buses are popular, comfortable and frequent.
 For example, there are over 150 departures from Istanbul to Ankara each day.
 The level of onboard service is very high, with free drinks and snacks on long-distance routes.
 Notable operators including Pamukkale, Kâmil Koç, Metro, and Ulusoy.
-Tickets can be bought online from all of them or via bilet.com and obilet.com.

 Kâmil Koç Buses Joint Stock Company was founded in 1926 by Turkish businessman Kamil Koç and is currently one of the most important bus companies in Turkey.
 The company, the pioneer of Turkish road transportation, was acquired by FlixBus in 2019.
 Kâmil Koç Buses A.Ş., which is among the 500 largest companies in, provides service with its bus terminals and branches in 60 provinces and 288 districts of Turkey The city where Kamil Koç provides the most intensive service is Istanbul.